lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 > cat result01.txt
 [5 1 1; 9 0 0]
 ```
+Please note that there is no need to read from a file.
+You just need to process data from standard input.
+[You can learn about input and output redirection here.](http://linuxcommand.org/lc3_lts0070.php)

 Each matrix is given in the following way: `name=[x11 x12 ... x1n; x21 x22 ... x2n;...,xm1 xm2 ... xmm]` <br>
 Matrix operations expression follows matrix definitions.